 The moist wood is initially fed into the system on a belt dryer.
-The wood bed passes through the dry exhaust gas of the boiler system and releases the moisture into the exhaust gas.
+The exhaust gas of the boiler system passes through the fuel bed, absorbing the moisture from the wood chips.
 The saturated exhaust gas then flows through the downstream wet electrostatic precipitator.

-The pre-drying of the wet wood chips is performed automatically at a feed rate equivalent to the fuel demand of the furnace.
+The pre-drying of the wet wood chips is performed automatically at a feed rate equivalent to the fuel demand of the boiler.

 The performance of the Neviro dryer is determined by the temperature and humidity of the exhaust gas.
 For instance, wood chips with a moisture content of 55% can be dried to 35% moisture with an exhaust gas temperature of 180 degrees Celsius.
 This leads to a substantial improvement in the combustion quality at partial and full loads.

-An initial separation of coarse dust in the flue gas occurs during the passage of the wood chips over the belt dryer.
-Subsequently, the saturated flue gas is cleaned by the integrated wet electrostatic precipitator.
+An initial separation of coarse particles occurs during the passage of the flue gas through the wood chips.
+Subsequently, the saturated flue gas is cleaned by the integrated electrostatic precipitator.